-Using Archives: A Practical Guide for Researchers and Copyright and Unpublished Material: An Introduction for Users of Archives and Manuscript Collections are useful overviews of archival procedures.
+- Copyright and Unpublished Material: An Introduction for Users of Archives and Manuscript Collections

 Please feel free to email me with questions.
 We can make an appointment for you to come in, and we can talk at length about your project.
 Fred Burchsted, (email@example.com) Research Librarian and Liaison to the Department of History, Widener Library.

 There are four main databases containing AM collection records: WorldCat, ArchiveGrid, and Social Networks and Archival Context Project (SNAC), Archive Finder.
 These overlap but each contains unique material.

 While these four sources probably contain the bulk of AM records, many are not included.
 We discuss several additional sources, including: